 A quick guide to Health and Safety Policies

-A Health and Safety Policy is a prerequisite for any supplier in the construction industry.
-Despite the excellent efforts being made, the construction industry remains a sector where H&S could still be improved.
+A Health and Safety Policy is a prerequisite for any supplier in the Construction industry.
+Companies with fewer than 5 employees don’t have to write them down.
+Despite the excellent efforts being made, the Construction industry has one of the highest accident rates.

 The following basic requirements follow the guidance of the Health and Safety Executive.

 - Prevent accidents and cases of work-related ill health by managing the health and safety risks in the workplace

 - Provide clear instructions and information, and adequate training, to ensure employees are competent to do their work